BY KARA SHOEMAKER | May 29, 2020

 For those considering opening a donor advised fund, Dale shared the following.
 “I think if you look around and realize how fortunate you are, and you open up an account with the Santa Barbara Foundation, you will find a reward in whatever donation you can make.
 SBF takes all the work out of it, so it’s a win-win situation.
 For us, it’s been nothing but positive.”

 The Santa Barbara Foundation thanks Dale Zurawski and Geoffrey Slaff for their continued support of our community.
-If you are a donor or fundholder with the Santa Barbara Foundation and would like to share what inspires you to give back, please reach out to Jordan Killebrew, Director of Communications, at JKillebrew@SBFoundation.org.
+If you are a donor or fundholder with the Santa Barbara Foundation and would like to share what inspires you to give back, please reach out to Katherine Sanders, Communications Manager, at ksanders@SBFoundation.org.